Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README.md

 ## [Dan Wu](https://github.com/WuDan0399)

 She revises the preprocessing part of word2vec model in task 1.
 (Stop words deleted, all words are transformed into lower case.)
-A LDA model is built by her to get the key words of each group of the papers in task 1.
-She uses PageRank index to calculate the influence of each paper and scholar, then visualize  the citation and cooperative relationship in task 1.
-Aisualize the ego-network in task 2.
+To get the main subjects of the papers, a LDA model is built by her to get the key words of each group of the papers in task 1.
+After a comparision of different scoring indexes, she uses the PageRank index to calculate the influence of each paper and scholar, then visualize the citation and cooperative relationship in task 1.
+Another visualization work, the ego-network in task 2, is also implemented and improved by her.
+To make a contrast of different methods in task 3, she built a baseline model for link prediction.
- Vnisualize the ego-network in task 2.
- Voisualize the ego-network in task 2.
- Vtisualize the ego-network in task 2.
- Vhisualize the ego-network in task 2.
- Verisualize the ego-network in task 2.
- V isualize the ego-network in task 2.
- Visualize the ego-network in task 2.
-5. Build a baseline model for link prediction in task 3.

 ## [Zheng Wei](https://github.com/WZ-ZXY)